VerzatileDev/University.212CR_TeachingMaterial/Session 7/README.md

 }
 ```

-* Finally it should look like this
+* Finally it should look like this (Always to Compile option to "x64" )

 ![Tex1 picture](https://github.coventry.ac.uk/ac7020/212CR_TeachingMaterial/blob/master/Session%206/Readme%20Pictures/Texture.JPG)